 How much is a midwife?
 How can I pay for my natural birth?
 Good questions!
 In fact, these are probably the most common questions I hear from new moms considering an ‘out of hospital’ (OOH) birth plan.
+This article will share some useful information on finding the resources you need to have the birth you want.

 Let’s begin our discussion on how much is a midwife with a couple of comparisons, and some real data.